pbcpraveen/pbcpraveen.github.io/_teaching/Tamil Nadu Police Training Workshop.md

 location: "Chennai, Tamil Nadu"
 ---

-Volunteered for Python programming and Database Management sessions.
+Volunteered for Python programming and sessions.